Zergatul/java-scripting-language/README.md

 ### Extensions
 Extensions should be defined in the beginning of the script, before all script statements.

-Extension blocks can only have methods inside.
+Extension blocks can have methods inside:

 ```c#
 extension(int) {